aber-wgr/OD-test/README.md

 - Upgrade to Python 3 and latest Pytorch & CUDA.
 (Done)
 - General cleanup: Fixed missing datasets, removal of libraries not easily usable in a serialized/HPC context such as termcolor and visdom, moved over to newer ways of addressing things (Done)
 - Replace the classifier-dataset pairing with a factory class that generates a classifer as needed (Done)
-- Add new models, methods etc from the huge number published since Shafei's paper.
-(In progress - Densenet and ResNext added, energy models and attention to come)
-- Non-binary classification: Holdout class training and testing (Done)
 - Experiments driven from JSON files rather than code (Done)
+- Add new models, methods etc from the huge number published since Shafei's paper (Densenet and ResNext added)
+- Novel Class problems: Holdout class training and testing (Done)
+- Domain Shift problems: Domain interpolation using autoencoder (In Progress)
+- False Certainty metrics (In Progress)
-- Add support for medical datasets such as OMI-DB and ISIC2018/9 (Done)
+- Add support for medical datasets such as OMI-DB and ISIC2018/9 (OMI-DB Done, ISIC2018/9 In Progress)
-- Add in more support for split models with streaming for Model Parallel (done)
+- Add in more support for split models with streaming for Model Parallel (Done)
-- Add in Distributed Pytorch and support for SLURM (coming).
+- Add in Distributed Pytorch and support for SLURM (In Progress).

 I'll update this readme as we go.